Adrenal Dysfunction Leads to Weight Problems

 The Most Dangerous Fat Caused by Weight Gain

-Fat in the abdomen is particularly sensitive to cortisol.
+Fat in the abdomen is sensitive to cortisol.
 It is the preferred target for the storage of triglycerides during stress.
-Increased deposits of triglyceride in abdominal fat lead to an increase in size of fat cells in the abdomen.
-This leads to increased belly fat.
+Increased triglyceride in abdominal fat leads to an increase in the size of fat cells in the abdomen.
+Additionally, this leads to increased belly fat.

 Research shows that abdominal fat is the most dangerous location for fat deposition.

 Insulin resistance is also called Metabolic Syndrome.
 This increases the risk of cardiovascular disease and diabetes.
 The pancreas has a limited capacity to produce insulin and can become “exhausted.”
 The exhausted pancreas cannot produce adequate amounts of insulin to handle the glucose in the blood.
 Blood sugar rises, because of limited insulin to manage it.
 This is the leading cause of diabetes.